Darsham local History Archive:

 From 1984 to 2009 Olive Reeve was the recorder for Darsham.
 She researched the history of the parish, creating an archive of material which was used for local history exhibitions and also as material for the trilogy of Darsham Local History books mentioned elsewhere on this site.

-Olive's husband Ron Reeve took over as recorder from her and he continues her tradition of using the archive to assist with Darsham ancestry who are researching their family history.
-He can be contacted on the internet at firstname.lastname@example.org.
+Olive's husband Ron Reeve took over as recorder from her and continued her tradition of using the archive to assist with Darsham's ancestry until his death just before Christmas in 2020.

-Ron always welcomes photos and items of interest to add to the parish archive.
-He always copies and returns all materials promptly.
+Barry will welcome photos and items of interest to add to the parish archive.
+He will always endeavour to return copies promptly..

 If you would like help with researching your family history, or if you have a story to tell about Darsham or Darsham people he would be pleased to hear from you.